karmasta13/karmasta13/README.md

 Regarding data, they call me  Enola Holmes because I am always searching for the story behind the numbers.
 With a background in design, I add a touch to my analysis, making even any datasets come to life.
 I also love to listen to [**Super Data Science Podcast**](https://www.superdatascience.com/podcast) and read research papers.

 <p align="justify">
-When I'm not cracking codes in the world of data science, you can find me making a difference in the lives of young girls.
  From mentoring to volunteering, I believe that education is the key to unlocking a brighter future, I'm dedicated to doing my part to make that future a reality.
 </p>
 </br>